 New Way® Loads Up Relief for Haiti

 Scranton, Iowa - John McLaughlin's heart has been heavy for Haiti long before an earthquake recently rocked the country.
 Besides being CEO of New Way®, a prominent name in refuse trucks, McLaughlin is also a board member of Men for Missions, a Christian mission organization with a strong presence in Haiti.
 McLaughlin has visited Haiti multiple times in the past and has made numerous donations to bring hope to the people through Christian ministry and humanitarian aid.
-In the wake of the recent disaster, New Way® is stepping forward to bring much needed relief to Haiti with the help of their nationwide dealer network by matching all dealer donations up to $10,000.
+In the wake of the recent disaster, New Way® is stepping forward to bring much needed relief to Haiti with the help of their nationwide distributor network by matching all distributor donations up to $10,000.

 There are around 50 New Way® dealers in the US and McLaughlin is encouraging all of them to come together to help the crippled nation of Haiti.
-A recent email asked each dealer to add a few hundred dollars on top of their monthly parts order.
+A recent email asked each distributor to add a few hundred dollars on top of their monthly parts order.
 "The stories and images we are seeing from Haiti are a reminder of our calling to help those in need," said McLaughlin.
 "We are very blessed to have the opportunity to bring hope to these people.
 Though Men for Missions is not primarily a relief organization, we are called to offer our assistance as the effects of this disaster continue to threaten lives."
-McLaughlin expects many New Way® dealers to agree.
+McLaughlin expects many New Way® distributors to agree.

-McLaughlin hopes New Way® and its dealers can deliver a check quickly toward Men for Missions relief efforts.
+McLaughlin hopes New Way® and its distributors can deliver a check quickly toward Men for Missions relief efforts.
 He is also looking forward to delivering some goodwill in person in June of this year during Men for Missions' 60th anniversary gathering, which will be held in Haiti.